cis3296f22/bettR/README.md

 - Clone the Git Repository
 - Open the app.R file in RStudio
 - Press the green Run App button on the top right of the code editing section
-- bettr will run and open in your browser
+- Bettr will run and open in your browser
+- Instructions on how to use BettR are/will be provided within the application/browser

 NOTE: Steps remain the same for Windows, Mac, and Unix.

 ## Contributors
 - Jared Stefanowicz
 - Kevin Jang